cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 mathjax: false
 date: 2024/01/12
 author: cesarsotovalero
-published: false
+published: true
 ---

 I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've reflected on how web technologies have changed and evolved over time.
 While digging into this, I realized how brilliant are some of the underlying solutions that fuelj the web.
 I decided to write about them in an effort to gain a better perspective when putting them together.
-As a disclaimer, this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
+But this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
 Instead, I focus on the different architectures and patterns that have radically changed the way web technologies are developed.
 This includes new paradigms that have opened up possibilities for what was previously impossible.
 From those that became obsolete, like Java Applets, to those that have stood the test of time, like Static HTML, and the recent emergence of WebAssembly.